18020132/dao-duc-tung.github.io/src/pages/ml-skills/machine-learning-adoption/planning-a-machine-learning-project/index.md

 ### Time expectation

 ML can take significant time from the start of a project through production deployment.
 It can take even months.
 Once you decided to adopt ML into your project, your strategy depends on which phase of ML adoption you are in.
 There're four phases of adopting ML, with solutions from each phase that can be used as baselines to evaluate the solutions from the next phase.
-These phases were discussed in the section **Four phased of ML adoption** in the post [Intro to ML systems design part 2](https://aiengineer.net/ml-skills/machine-learning-systems-design/intro-to-ml-systems-design-part-2/).
+These phases were discussed in the section **Four phased of ML adoption** in the post [Intro to ML systems design - Part 2](https://aiengineer.net/ml-skills/machine-learning-systems-design/intro-to-ml-systems-design-part-2/).

 ### ML lifecycle